differentpla-net/differentpla-net.github.io/_posts/2022/2022-12-23-erlang-cluster-k8s-poll-certreq.md

 issue certificates, you might want to extend the sleep, or increase the number of retries.
 It might even be worth making them configurable.

-It wasn't worth it for me: me cluster issues certificates essentially immediately.
+It wasn't worth it for me: my cluster issues certificates essentially immediately.
 There's also an argument to be had about whether it's better to fail to create a pod (by failing fairly quickly) or to leave the pod pending (by retrying for a long time).